How to Account for an Invoice Factoring Arrangement

 Bank loans and invoice factoring are both financial tools, yet there are some essential differences between the two.
 A bank line of credit is based on a borrowing base formula looking at your eligible accounts receivables.
 Banks off accounts receivable financing while invoice factoring is a true sale of your receivables.
 You can also read invoice factoring versus and A/R based line of credit.

-Bank loans often have strict requirements, and many businesses, especially small businesses, often have issues like insufficient credit, no access to collateral, and little time in business that will prevent them from being approved.
+Bank loans often have strict requirements, and many small businesses face challenges like insufficient credit, lack of collateral, and limited business history, which hinder loan approval.
 However, the requirements for invoice factoring are much more accessible.
-The business’ client’s credit is checked instead of the business, and much less documentation is required.
+The client’s credit is checked instead of the business, requiring less documentation.
 Because of this, banks and credit unions even send us their loan turndowns for us to fund via invoice factoring.

 Being approved for a bank loan is a long process and can often take weeks and up to months.
 Invoice factoring, on the other hand, is a quick and simple process, and with Bankers Factoring, there is same-day funding after approval.
 You can also read how to obtain financing when turned down by the banks.

-Bank loans often require collateral to secure the loan, creating worry about this collateral being seized if the business becomes unable to pay.
-When working with Bankers Factoring, there is no risk of collateral being seized as under the factoring agreement, the accounts receivable have been sold to Bankers, and worries of this are able to be put to rest.
+Bank loans typically require collateral to secure the loan, causing concern about the possibility of the collateral being seized if the business cannot make payments.
+However, when working with Bankers Factoring, there is no risk of collateral seizure.
+This is because, under the factoring agreement, Bankers have bought the accounts receivable, alleviating any worries about collateral.

 When you take on a bank loan, you take on debt, which can prove to be potentially risky and stressful to pay back.
 However, with invoice factoring, there is no debt on the balance sheet and no worries of bad debt.
 In fact, with Bankers Factoring, we use non-recourse factoring, and will protect your business from credit risk and bad debt.